stevelee55/Images2Points_Python_Module/README.md

 * Options: "NORM_HAMMING", "NORM_L1", and "NORM_L2".
 5) createImageWithPtsAndLines(String.
 No image exported by default.)
 * Pass in name of the image file that will be exported.
 Include file extension.
+6) numOfPtsAndLinesToShow(Int.
+Number of total matches and detected feature points by default.)
+* Pass in number of points and matches to display in the image with pts and lines.

 Example 1:
 ```